I’ve been injured on a TV show, what are my rights?

 Contestants and audience members may be coerced into doing something that they feel uncomfortable or unqualified to do.
 The pressure of an audience, or perhaps a live-streamed show, can put people under pressure to comply with the show’s format.

-Employers have a legal requirement to avoid putting an employee in a situation that they are not trained for.
-Similarly, a TV company must not put a guest in a position that the guest is not qualified for.
+Employers have a legal requirement to avoid endangering an employee by putting the employee in a situation that they are not trained for.
+Similarly, a TV company must not risk a guest's safety by exposing them to hazards that they are not trained to face.

 What if I was injured when working on the show?